 Because I believe that learning is intimately connected with exploration, I studied at the University of Malta, earned Trinity College London’s certificate in Teaching English to Speakers of Other Languages at the Windsor Institute in Barcelona, and studied Ashtanga yoga at Yoga Vidya Gurukul ashram in central India.

 I earned my first master’s degree in English, and I taught in the English departments at the University of West Georgia and Marshall University, where I developed courses in Rhetoric & Composition, Multi-Ethnic American Literature, and Critical Thinking about Happiness.

 My research in pedagogy and my teaching methods veered sharply toward digital media, so I carved out a new curve in my career path by earning my second master’s degree in Digital Media from the Georgia Institute of Technology.
-My capstone project was an interactive installation inside of a 22’ projection mapped geodesic dome.
-It was named a finalist in the Field Experiment grant competition hosted by The Hambidge Center for Creative Arts & Sciences and The Goat Farm Arts Center and was debuted at the 2016 Hambidge Auction & Performance Gala.
+My capstone project was an interactive installation inside of a 22’ projection mapped geodesic dome that I designed with a team of software developers.
+It was a finalist in the Field Experiment grant competition hosted by The Hambidge Center for Creative Arts & Sciences and The Goat Farm Arts Center and was debuted at the 2016 Hambidge Auction & Performance Gala.